pmuens/awesome-serverless/README.md

 - [Join a serverless meetup](https://www.linkedin.com/pulse/join-serverless-meetup-today-alex-casalboni) - Post on why you should join a serverless meetup.
 - [Serverless internals](https://www.infoq.com/articles/serverless-internals) - Examining the internals of a serverless platform.
 - [Introducing NoDB - a Pythonic Object Store for S3](https://blog.zappa.io/posts/introducing-nodb-pythonic-data-store-s3) - Intorduction blog post about the [NoDB](https://github.com/Miserlou/NoDB) project.
+- [The serverless cloud could swallow up hardware](http://www.communicationstoday.co.in/company-news/10450-the-serverless-cloud-could-swallow-up-hardware) - How serverless computing will reduce the total cost of ownership and how this impacts the overall cloud / server market.

 ## Screencasts